canton-foundation/configs/Super Validator Operational Processes/support-escalation-practice.md

 Public process documents may link to the private contact repository, but must not expose private escalation addresses directly.

 ## Guiding Principles

 ### 1. Network stability comes first

 The purpose of offboarding is to protect the Global Synchronizer and Canton Network when a Super Validator node is causing, or is reasonably believed to be causing, material operational risk.

 ### 2. Escalation should normally precede offboarding

 An offboarding vote should normally be proposed only after the affected operator has been escalated to and has not responded or has not remediated the issue in time.

 ### 3. The process requires judgment

 “Node down” is not always a binary condition.
 Status reports, sequencer health, mediator health, Scan behavior, ingress configuration, topology progress, database behavior, Canton BFT configuration, and other operational signals may all be relevant.

 Operators must use reasonable judgment based on the actual impact to the network.

-### 4. The four-hour timeline should be real
+### 4. The four-hour MainNet timeline should be real

 The incident response and offboarding process should not be extended merely to be “nice.”
-If a four-hour window is required, operators should treat that as an actual operational commitment.
+If a four-hour window is required for a MainNet incident covered by this process, operators should treat that as an actual operational commitment.

 ### 5. Operators must be able to vote in time

 Each Super Validator operator should either be empowered by its Super Validator rights owner to vote on operational offboarding matters, or must ensure that the relevant rights owner is available on short notice.

 If rights-owner approval is required, that approval path must work within the four-hour window.

 ### 6. Slack is not enough

 Slack discussion is useful during incidents, but the durable record should be preserved through email, GitHub, onchain vote descriptions, or another persistent record.

 ### 7. Effective-at-threshold should be rare

 Effective-at-threshold should be reserved for emergency situations where immediate action is required.
 It should not be the default setting for offboarding votes if a four-hour effectivity window is sufficient.

 ## Qualifying Events

-An offboarding vote may be considered when there is a reasonable belief that continued participation by a Super Validator node presents a material risk to the network.
+An offboarding vote may be considered when there is a reasonable belief that continued participation by a MainNet Super Validator node presents a material risk to the network.

 Examples include:
 - The Super Validator node is down or unable to perform required network functions.